Proteus (moon): Discovery and naming

 Proteus was discovered from the images taken by the Voyager 2 space probe two months before its Neptune flyby in August 1989.
-Proteus was the third moon of Neptune to be discovered, 40 years after the discovery of Neptune's moon Nereid in 1949.
+Proteus was discovered 40 years after the discovery of Neptune's moon Nereid in 1949.

 Upon discovery, Proteus received the temporary provisional designation S/1989 N 1.
 Stephen P. Synnott and Bradford A. Smith announced its discovery on July 7, 1989, speaking only of "17 frames taken over 21 days", which gives a discovery date of sometime before June 16.

-On 16 September 1991, S/1989 N 1 was named after Proteus, the shape-changing sea god of Greek mythology.
+On 16 September 1991, S/1989 N 1 was named after Proteus, the shape-changing sea god of Greek mythology following the convention that moons of Neptune should be named after deities and creatures related to the sea.

 Orbit

 Proteus orbits Neptune at a distance of approximately 117647 km, nearly equal to 4.75 times the equatorial radius of the planet.
 The orbit of Proteus is nearly circular, having a small orbital eccentricity, and is inclined by about 0.5 degrees to Neptune's equator.
 Proteus is tidally locked to Neptune, and rotates synchronously with its orbital motion, which means that Proteus always presents the same face to Neptune.

-Proteus may have once been in a 1:2 orbital resonance with Larissa, where Proteus makes one orbit for every two orbits made by Larissa.
-Due to the outward tidal migration of Proteus in the past, the orbital resonances of Proteus and Larissa are no longer in effect.
+Proteus may have once been in a 1:2 orbital resonance with Larissa, where Proteus made one orbit for every two orbits made by Larissa.
+Due to the outward tidal migration of Proteus over time, this is no longer the case.
 Proteus may have ceased its integral orbital resonance with Larissa several hundred million years ago.